plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 The "Read Latest" migration is more complex than "Write Both".
 In exchange for this complexity, it easily accommodates multiple writers, in-place migrations, and the storage of new information in the new format before (or without) a batch migration of old data.

-For example, we have many terabytes of old documents stored at Prismatic, and at any time any could be retrieved (or modified) by any user visiting their profile page (and potentially doing a new action).
+For example, we have many terabytes of old documents stored at Prismatic, and at any time any document could be retrieved (or modified) by any user visiting their profile page (and potentially doing a new action).
 When we've made breaking changes to the format, we've done a "Read Latest" migration to ensure safety in the face of concurrent writes.

 <p align="center"><img title="Read Both" src="migrations/7.png" width=60%></p>